Europe’s Entry/Exit System (EES): What Travelers Need to Know

 Who Does EES Apply To?

-EES applies to all non-EU/EEA citizens making short stays (90 days or fewer) in the Schengen Area.
-This includes:
+EES applies to all non-EU/EEA citizens making short stays of 90 days or fewer in the Schengen Area.
+This includes two groups:

 Visa-exempt travelers — Americans, Brits, Canadians, Australians, and citizens of all other countries that currently enter the Schengen Area without a visa.
 When ETIAS launches (expected Q4 2026), these travelers will need both an ETIAS authorization and EES biometric registration.